bmann/pushpin-peer/README.md

 You can also run pushpin-peer and attach a debugger to the process by running:

 ```
-yarn start:inspect
+yarn start-inspect
 ```

 Then, open chrome and navigate to `chrome://inspect`.
-You should see the node process available for inspection. `yarn pushpin-peer-inspect` breakpoints before any pushpin-peer code is run, so it will hang until you open the debugger/inspector and manually continue.
-This is useful for inspecting the state of pushpin-peer as it runs.
+You should see the node process available for inspection.

-## Notes and Known Issues

-The process will occasionally crash from a hypermerge error, usually a "Block not downloaded" error.
-Just restarting the process usually fixes the issue. :shrugging-man: